Economic growth: Political institutions

 In many poor and developing countries much land and housing are held outside the formal or legal property ownership registration system.
 In many urban areas the poor "invade" private or government land to build their houses, so they do not hold title to these properties.
 Much unregistered property is held in informal form through various property associations and other arrangements.
-Reasons for extra-legal ownership include excessive bureaucratic red tape in buying property and building.
-In some countries, it can take over 200 steps and up to 14 years to build on government land.
-Other causes of extra-legal property are failures to notarize transaction documents or having documents notarized but failing to have them recorded with the official agency.

-Not having clear legal title to property limits its potential to be used as collateral to secure loans, depriving many poor countries of one of their most important potential sources of capital.
+Reasons for extra-legal ownership include excessive bureaucratic red tape in buying property and building; failures to notarize transaction documents; or having documents notarized but failing to have them recorded with the official agency.
+According to Hernando De Soto, unclear property rights limits economic growth, as people cannot use land as collateral to secure loans, depriving many poor countries of one of their most important potential sources of capital.
 Unregistered businesses and lack of accepted accounting methods are other factors that limit potential capital.
 Businesses and individuals participating in unreported business activity and owners of unregistered property face costs such as bribes and pay-offs that offset much of any taxes avoided.

-"Democracy Does Cause Growth", according to Acemoglu et al. Specifically, "democracy increases future GDP by encouraging investment, increasing schooling, inducing economic reforms, improving public goods provision, and reducing social unrest."
-UNESCO and the United Nations also consider that cultural property protection, high-quality education, cultural diversity and social cohesion in armed conflicts are particularly necessary for qualitative growth.

 According to Daron Acemoglu, Simon Johnson and James Robinson, the positive correlation between high income and cold climate is a by-product of history.
 Europeans adopted very different colonization policies in different colonies, with different associated institutions.
 In places where these colonizers faced high mortality rates (e.g., due to the presence of tropical diseases), they could not settle permanently, and they were thus more likely to establish extractive institutions, which persisted after independence; in places where they could settle permanently (e.g. those with temperate climates), they established institutions with this objective in mind and modeled them after those in their European homelands.
 In these 'neo-Europes' better institutions in turn produced better development outcomes.
 Thus, although other economists focus on the identity or type of legal system of the colonizers to explain institutions, these authors look at the environmental conditions in the colonies to explain institutions.
 For instance, former colonies have inherited corrupt governments and geopolitical boundaries (set by the colonizers) that are not properly placed regarding the geographical locations of different ethnic groups, creating internal disputes and conflicts that hinder development.
 In another example, societies that emerged in colonies without solid native populations established better property rights and incentives for long-term investment than those where native populations were large.